ThePaavero/youtubetracker/README.md

 ----------

-YouTube's JsAPI can be a bitch to set up for simple tracking purposes.
+YouTube's JsAPI can be a bitch to set up for basic tracking purposes.
 This simple script is supposed to make tracking your embeds as easy as possible.

 ###It will...